Jonathan E. Posner, MD

 - Child and Adolescent Psychiatry

-Dr. Posner’s research focuses on how the brain experiences emotion, maintains focus, and controls impulses.
-Numerous organizations support Dr. Posner’s research, including the National Institutes of Health (NIH), the American Academy of Child and Adolescent Psychiatry (AACAP), and the Klingenstein Third Generation Foundation.
+Dr. Posner's research has been supported by several organizations including the National Institutes of Health (NIH), the Edwin S. Webster Foundation, and the Klingenstein Third Generation Foundation.

 Posner J, Cha J, Wang Z, Talati A, Warner V, Gerber A, Peterson BS, Weissman MM.
 Increased default mode network connectivity in individuals at high familial risk for depression, Neuropsychopharmacology, 2016 Jun;41(7):1759-67